Modelling structure and predicting dynamics of discussion threads in online boards: Introduction

-In this paper, we concentrate on `discussion trees' formed for each post in Reddit, one of the largest online boards, and analyse the dataset of all comments to all posts initiated in the period between Jan 2008 and Jan 2015.
+In this paper, we analyse the dataset of all comments to all posts in Reddit initiated in the period between Jan 2008 and Jan 2015 and concentrate on `discussion trees' formed for each post.
+We consider discussion trees as a random object, thus aggregating all trees over all subreddits.
 Our main contribution is the introduction of a model for the growth of discussion trees based on Hawkes processes and its validation on the dataset.
 The model incorporates both structure and dynamics, and is used for predicting the future commenting activity.
+The model suggests that discussion trees in Reddit structurally resemble branching trees with a special root offspring distribution, and the commenting dynamics is well predicted by self-exciting process compared to contemporary models.
 The paper is organized as follows.
 In Section~\ref{sec:dataset}, we present and describe the main properties of the dataset, in Section~\ref{sec:model} we present the model with parameters estimation procedure, in Section~\ref{sec:evaluation} we set up the evaluation procedure and present the existing models that we use as baselines for comparison, in Section~\ref{sec:results} we present the results and we conclude the paper with the discussion in Section~\ref{sec:discussion}.